Red Devils Blog

 Mainoo celebrating scoring against Lyon

 Ten Hag was backed in the summer transfer window by the new footballing hierarchy at the club, with Ashworth and Berrada now having taken up their positions.
 The new regime’s feeling was that ten Hag’s tenure might improve with the correct footballing hierarchy supporting him.
 More of ten Hag’s former Ajax players, Noussair Mazraoui and Matthijs de Ligt, were signed from Bayern Munich.
-Highly-rated young centre-back Leny Yoro was signed, as well as Joshua Zirkzee from Bologna.
+Highly-rated young centre-back Leny Yoro was signed, as well as Joshua Zirkzee.
 Manuel Ugarte was signed from Paris Saint Germain, having only spent a year in France after being signed from Sporting CP, where he played under Amorim.
 The signings were seen as a statement of intent from INEOS, who were keen to show that they were willing to invest in the squad, and that they wanted to build a young squad.

 However, academy graduate Scott McTominay was sold to Napoli in order to raise funds, with ten Hag reportedly unhappy with the sale.
 McTominay would subsequently go on to win the Serie A title with Napoli that season, and be nominated for the Ballon d’Or.